 LC Thick-Skinned?
 Note

 If your lemons are thick-skinned, notes Paula Wolfert, you can soften them by first soaking them in lukewarm water for 3 days, changing the water daily.
-[Editor's Note: That Wolfert has a tip or a trick or a technique for everything!]
+If only that trick worked with the thick-skinned people in our lives.

 Preserved Lemons Recipe